19143507/inn-at-emmington/_recipes/recipe2.md

 STEP 5
 Divide the ham between two plates with the fried eggs and a generous portion of the triple-cooked chips.

-- Serves 10
+- Serves 4
-- Cooking time 3 hours
+- Cooking time 1 hour